xqch1983/OpenTLD/README.md

 * `brew install cmake`
 * `brew install opencv`
 * `cmake` build the project

+_Note_: You can't use OpenTLD with the OpenCV version 2.4.6.x because of a camera capture bug in OpenCV.
+OpenCV 2.4.7.x should work.

 # Debian package
 * Navigate with the terminal into the root dictionary of OpenTLD (OpenTLD/)